Vettaiyaadu Vilaiyaadu: Plot

 Raghavan's instinct leads them to Chandana's body in a restricted area in the suburbs, found along with three other American women, murdered in a similar manner.
-After narrowing down their suspects using flight records, their suspicion falls onto two Indian doctors who studied in Brooklyn Medical University: Amudhan Sukumaran and Ilamaaran Aanandhan, who are secretly involved in the killings.
-They murder their former professor, Veronica, along with two NYPD officers in the same area, where Raghavan set them on surveillance, and leave the bodies there.
-Raghavan and Anderson visit Amudhan and Ilamaaran's apartment to question them, only to find it unoccupied.
-Raghavan and Anderson break into the apartment and find pictures of the victims and the murder weapons, thus cracking their case.
+After narrowing down their suspects using flight records, Raghavan's and Anderson's suspicion falls onto two Indian doctors, who studied in Brooklyn Medical University: Amudhan Sukumaran and Ilamaaran Aanandhan, who are secretly involved in the killings.
+They murder their former professor Veronica, along with two NYPD officers in the same area, where Raghavan set them on surveillance and leave the bodies there.
+Raghavan and Anderson visit Amudhan's and Ilamaaran's apartment to question them, only to find it unoccupied.
+Raghavan and Anderson break into the apartment and find pictures of the victims and the murder weapons, thus cracking their case and concluding that Amudhan and Illamaran are the serial killers.

-Before they can call for backup, Ilamaaran arrives, unannouncedand, and shoots Anderson in the head, with a gun.
-Enraged, Raghavan hits him till he becomes unconscious.
-Right afterwards, Raghavan gets stabbed by Amudhan, with a scalpel.
-To buy time, Raghavan asks Amudhan why such intelligent young men, like them, would succumb to such psychopathic and heinous acts.
-Amudhan explains that they had developed a habit of killing from their childhood itself, starting with pushing a classmate from a train, at the age of 13, to murdering their school teacher, at the age of 17.
-He says that he and Amudhan stopped this activity once they joined MBBS, at Rani's college.
+Before they can call for backup, Ilamaaran arrives unannounced and kills Anderson and Raghavan hits him till he became unconscious.
+Right afterwards, Raghavan gets stabbed by Amudhan with a scalpel.
+To buy time, Raghavan asks Amudhan why he killed Arokiya Raj, his family, Chandana and three women.
+Amudhan explains that they had developed a habit of killing from their childhood itself, by starting with pushing a classmate from a train at the age of 13 and murdering their school teacher at the age of 17.
+He and Ilamaran stopped this habit once they joined MBBS at Rani's college.

-Amudhan claims that he managed to keep his violent urges under control for three years, but when he saw Rani, he tried to assault and kill her, after she provoked him.
-Illamaran calmed him down and two days later, Arokiyaraj assaulted the duo, outside a theatre.
-He and Ilamaaran were locked up in the local station for the rest of the night, but Inspector Kumar, neglected to interrogate them and tortured them heavily, even setting them up with a eunuch, who inadvertently assaulted them.
-Albeit thirsty for revenge, both of them left for New York to pursue their higher studies in surgery and went on to abduct and kill local young women, who looked down on them or were disrespectful to them.
+Amudhan claims that he managed to control his violent urges under control for three years, but after seeing Rani, Amudhan and Ilamaran assaulted her, after she provoked him.
+Two days later, Arokiyaraj assaulted the duo outside a theatre.
+He and Ilamaaran were locked up in the local station for the rest of the night, but Inspector Kumaravel neglected to interrogate them and tortured them heavily, even setting them up with a eunuch, who inadvertently assaulted them.
+Illamaran made Amudhan calm down as he was thirsty for revenge on Rani, Arokiya Raj and the police officers.
+Both of them left for New York to pursue their higher studies in surgery and went on to abduct and kill local young women, who looked down on them or were disrespectful to them.